 Cultural anthropology is the science of human social and cultural behavior and its development.
 Cultural anthropology originally developed as the study of non-western cultures but many anthropologists now study western societies and the disciplines of sociology and anthropology have been tending to converge giving scope to the field of cultural anthropology.
+Cultural anthropology is based on cultural understandings of populations of living humans gained through participant observation.
+Cultural anthropology focusses on the study of cultural variation among humans in contrast to social anthropology.
 Physical Anthropology is the science of human zoology, evolution, and ecology.
+Consumer Culture, Fashion Culture, Popular Culture and Counterculture help in the study of cultural anthropology.
+Cultural Anthropology is also a peer-reviewed journal of the Society for Cultural Anthropology, a section of the American Anthropological Association.

 A Cognitivist's View of